Co-author: Michelle Norton

-When getting down to the nitty gritty of finding the right KiwiSaver fund for you, comparing the disclosure statements of the different funds you’ve narrowed your search down to is a good way to go.
-Thanks to the KiwiSaver (Periodic Disclosure) Regulations introduced by the Government in July 2013, all funds have to regularly report on their schemes in a standardised manner.
+When getting down to the nitty gritty of finding the right KiwiSaver fund for you, comparing the product disclosure statements of the different funds you’ve narrowed your search down to is a good way to go.

 It is important to measure and understand the net financial benefits of an investment, to do so you need to weigh up the cost of a fund with the investment returns.
-A fund’s investment return is a factor of consideration when an individual chooses a fund initially and ongoing along with other areas such as investment options, costs etc. Although the historical performance of a fund cannot be relied upon for future performance, it is important to identify consistency of returns.
+Investors should consider return when choosing a fund initially – as well as on an ongoing basis – along with other areas such as investment options, costs etc. Although the historical performance of a fund cannot be relied upon for future performance, it is important to identify consistency of returns.

 Appetite for risk will vary depending on the individual.
-Usually, an individual’s age and relative proximity to retirement will help them determine their investment goals whether it is long term or short term.
-If you have a long investment horizon you may be prepared to take on more risk and as there is more time to ride out short-term fluctuations in investment returns.
+Usually, an individual’s age and relative proximity to retirement -or to withdrawing towards a first home deposit – will help them determine their investment goals whether it is long term or short term.
+If you have a long investment horizon you may be prepared to take on more risk because there is more time to ride out short-term fluctuations in investment returns.
 If you have a shorter horizon, investing for the short term and security might be prioritised over higher returns.
 Typically, the higher risk, the higher the return and the lower the risk, the lower the return.

 The main things to look for in Kiwisaver funds

 Every KiwiSaver provider will have to use the same format to show how well their funds have performed.
 This will include bar graphs and pie charts for people who don’t like figures, making it easier for customers to make sense of the returns and compare providers.